dvaumoron/indentlang/README.md

-# indentlang
+# IndentLang

 A templating language mainly to output balised language (html, xml, etc.).

 See [examples](examples)